LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

 The Red Headed Step-Child

 The .41 Magnum encountered head winds from the start.
 Few law enforcement agencies wanted the big, heavy revolver and its high-powered ammunition.
-Hunters already had the .44 Magnum and a less powerful cartridge didn’t interest them. .357 Magnum fans had lighter revolvers to choose from and the advantage they could fire milder, less expensive .38 specials in their guns for practice.
+Hunters already had the .44 Magnum and a less powerful cartridge didn’t interest them. .357 Magnum fans had lighter revolvers to choose from and the advantage of being able to fire milder, less expensive .38 specials in their guns for practice.
 The .41 had no commercially available non-magnum parent.

 If so many shooters didn’t want the .41, why is it the best revolver cartridge ever made?
 The .41 Remington Magnum does what its rivals do, but does it better in many ways.